hardeepsonatype/expiredWaiverDeletion/README.md

 Edit Configuration in repositoryWaivers.py :
-IQ_SERVER_URL - Replace with your IQ Server URL

-IQ_USERNAME - Replace with your username
+IQ_SERVER_URL - Replace with your IQ Server URL IQ_USERNAME - Replace with your username
 IQ_PASSWORD - Replace with your password

-OUTPUT_CSV - by default will output to 'application_waivers.csv'

 Run
 1. Export Waivers from the Dashboard and place your "results-waivers-*.csv" file into the same directory as expiredWaiverDeletion.py